Timestamp-based concurrency control: Formal definition

-Informal
+Informal definition

-Whenever a transaction begins, it receives a timestamp.
-This timestamp indicates the order in which the transaction must occur, relative to the other transactions.
-So, given two transactions that affect the same object, the operation of the transaction with the earlier timestamp must execute before the operation of the transaction with the later timestamp.
+Whenever a transaction initiated, it receives a timestamp.
+The transaction's timestamp indicates when the transaction was initiated.
+These timestamps ensure that transactions affect each object in the same sequence of their respective timestamps.
+Thus, given two operations that affect the same object from different transactions, the operation of the transaction with the earlier timestamp must execute before the operation of the transaction with the later timestamp.
 However, if the operation of the wrong transaction is actually presented first, then it is aborted and the transaction must be restarted.

 Every object in the database has a read timestamp, which is updated whenever the object's data is read, and a write timestamp, which is updated whenever the object's data is changed.